-ADVANCED RESEARCH METHODS & STATISTICS PSY40760
+ADVANCED RESEARCH METHODS AND STATISTICS PSY40760

-Module Co-ordinator: Dr Sarah Cooney
+Module Co-ordinator: Sarah Cooney Lecturers: Dr Monika Pilch and Dr Sarah Cooney

-This module is designed for postgraduate students completing the Masters in Behavioural Neuroscience, and aims to support them to develop their quantitative research skills to an advanced level.
-The focus of the module will be on acquiring the methodological and analytical skills necessary to complete a research project of publishable quality.
+This module is designed for postgraduate students completing the Masters in Behavioural Neuroscience and aims to support them in developing their quantitative research skills to an advanced level.
+The module will focus on acquiring the methodological and analytical skills necessary to complete a research project of publishable quality.
 The topics covered include quantitative design analysis techniques.
 Teaching methods will include classroom seminars and advanced methodology laboratories, and students will be expected to complete set tasks and reading in between sessions.
-This year we are introducing workshops in R programming to give students hands-on experience in developing programming skills for data management, visualization and analysis.
+This year, we are introducing workshops in R programming to give students hands-on experience in developing programming skills for data management, visualisation and analysis.

-The module includes both lectures (morning session) and hands-on lab activities (afternoon session).
-The lab activities focus on task based learning in pairs/groups.
+The module includes lectures (morning session) and hands-on lab activities (afternoon session).
+The lab activities focus on task-based learning in pairs or groups.
 Students are also encouraged to reflect on the nature of debates in research design and consider how they might apply to their previous experience and planned research activity.

-Coffee breaks and lunchbreaks are provided during the sessions.
+Coffee breaks and lunch breaks are provided during the sessions.

-Core Texts
+Core and Recommended Texts